 Bio-inspired Machine Vision

 I received an M.S. from the University of Technology, Graz and a Ph.D. from the Technical University of Vienna, Austria in Applied Mathematics.
-I am Associate Research Scientist at the
+I am a Research Scientist at the

 Center for Automation Research at the Institute for Advanced Computer Studies at UMD.
 I cofounded the

 Autonomy Cognition and Robotics (ARC) Lab and co-lead the

 Perception and Robotics Group at UMD.
 I am the PI of an NSF sponsored Science of Learning Center Network for Neuromporphic Engineering and co-organize the